 In both instances, the insurance provider will notify the workers’ comp board of its decision.

-The employee must notify both the employer and insurance company via written notice when he or she has recovered sufficiently and wishes to return to work.
+The employee must notify both the employer and insurance company via written notice when the employee has recovered sufficiently and wishes to return to work.
 Depending on the severity of the injury, the insurance company may continue paying disability benefits.